 The McDowell County School district has struggled with a shortage of teachers and low teacher retention rates.
 Most teachers reside outside of the County due to a dearth of housing options.
 Reconnecting McDowell seeks to address this through Renaissance Village, its housing project for teachers and other County residents.
 Following asbestos removal in May 2016, a demolition ceremony was held on June 9 for the Best Furniture building in Welch, which will serve as Renaissance Village’s building site.
-Read more in our July 2016 newsletter and in the WV news here.
+This housing initiative will provide between 28 and 32 apartments with two bedroom, one bedroom, and studio design.
+Along with the apartments there will be a commercial space for a coffee shop/deli as well as office space(s) for rent.
+We believe this project will spur and facilitate economic growth in the community.
+View building renderings here.

 The Broader Horizons mentorship program is a 3 year program generously funded by AT&T. The goal is to pair mentors with students who are struggling academically to engage with business, labor, government, education and social services leaders to learn about career and college options available to them through continued education.